Ult

 About

-Ult is a decision aid tool that determines if a patient has an indication for urate-lowering therapy and, if so, whether it is a strong or a conditional indication.
+Ult is a decision aid tool that determines if a patient has an indication for urate-lowering therapy (ULT) and, if so, whether it is a strong or a conditional indication.
 It does not provide information about which urate-lowering therapy to use.
 For that, create a UltAid.

 Methodology